ponchov/avaldes-devops-application/README.md

 ### General description

 The application consist in two general endpoints, these are `GET /users` and `GET /files`.
 The first endpoint retrieves all the registers of users stored in a postgreSQL database, and the second one list all the files that are stored in a S3 bucket.
-The rest of the endpoint are for ensuring application health and rediness
+The rest of the endpoint are f or ensuring application health and rediness

 ### Endpoint list